Christ-Mind-Teachings/cmi-acol/_treatise/t4chap01.md

 experience.
-They are in the desperate throes of wanting to experience everything before they allow themselves to directly experience the truth, thinking still that the experience of the truth will exclude much that they would want to try before they give into its pull and settle there.
+They are in the desperate throes of wanting to experience everything before they allow themselves to directly experience the truth, thinking still that the experience of the truth will exclude much that they would want to try before they give in to its pull and settle there.
 But all have become aware that a new experience awaits and that they stand at the threshold of choice.

 1.26 Those born into the time of Christ will settle for nothing less than the truth and will soon begin looking earnestly for it.
 Even the ego-self will be perceived clearly by these, and they will not want it for their identity but only will accept it until another identity is offered.

 1.27 Let me repeat that during the time of the Holy Spirit, some were able to come to know themselves and God through the indirect means of